mongodb/docs/source/includes/access-create-role.rst

+A user must have the :authaction:`createRole` :ref:`action
-To create a role on a database, a user must have access that includes the :authaction:`createRole` action on that database.
+<security-user-actions>` on a database to create a role on that database.

+A user must have the :authaction:`grantRole` :ref:`action
+<security-user-actions>` on the database that a privilege targets in order
-To grant a privilege to the role, a user must have access that includes the :authaction:`grantRole` action on the database the privilege targets.
-If the privilege targets multiple databases or the ``cluster`` resource , the user must have access that includes the :authaction:`grantRole` action on the ``admin`` database.
+to grant that privilege to a role.
+If the privilege targets multiple databases or the ``cluster`` resource , the user must have the :authaction:`grantRole` action on the ``admin`` database.

-To specify roles from which the new role inherits from, a user must have access that includes the :authaction:`grantRole` action on the inherited role's database.
+A user must have the :authaction:`grantRole` :ref:`action
+<security-user-actions>` on a role's database to grant the role to another
+role.